uaf-arctic-eco-modeling/dvm-dos-tem/joss-paper/paper.md

 Vegetation C and N fluxes are calculated at each time step based on environmental factors and soil properties.
 Assimilation of atmospheric $CO_2$ by the vegetation is estimated by computing gross primary productivity (GPP) for each PFT.
-This C flux is a function of foliage development (seasonal and successional patterns), air and soil temperature, water and nutrient availability, photosynthetically active radiation, and maximum assimilation rate (a calibrated parameter) [@McGuire1992; @Euskirchen2009].
+GPP is a function of foliage development (seasonal and successional patterns), air and soil temperature, water and nutrient availability, photosynthetically active radiation, and maximum assimilation rate (a calibrated parameter) [@McGuire1992; @Euskirchen2009].
 Changes